kamadae/cautious-doodle/README.md

 will transition you to another ``Area`` such as the interior of a building before returning outside.

-While moving, a simple text HUD displays your current HP, level and current coordinates so you always know where you are on the map.
+While moving, a simple text HUD displays your current HP, level, inventory count, and current coordinates so you always know where you are on the map.
+Press ``i`` at any time to list the items you have collected.

 ## Playtesting